Login to macOS

 What you should check is:

-a) The first and second section, "Readers" and "Reader Drivers", must be present and have information like below (the reader can of cause be of a different brand and model)
+present and have information like below (the reader can of cause be of a different brand and model)

 b) "SmartCard Drivers" must list "com.secmaker.netid.ctk.sctoken"